Science Challenges 2025: Call for Participation

 -

 - Can the university provide clear logistical support, including funding for student travel and accommodation?
+Note that ESA does not require proof of travel funding from the university and the students can finance their own travel and accommodation.

 Note that ESA will organise a maximum of 2 Science Challenges in 2025.